Today, we’re going to take out the rubbish. That’s right, we’re talking about those rubbish lies that you’ve been believing about your purpose.

 I want to come alongside you and help you dive deep into this whole purpose thing.
 I want to help you uncover your purpose in Christ Jesus.

-That’s why I created my new course, 5 Weeks to Uncovering Your Purpose.
+That’s why I created this guide: 5 Steps to Finding Your Purpose.